containers/buildah/docs/buildah-commit.1.md

 been built using a Containerfile which included the specified instruction.
 This option can be specified multiple times.

+**--compression-format** *format*

+Specifies the compression format to use.
+Supported values are: `gzip`, `zstd` and `zstd:chunked`.
+If not specified, the format is read from the `compression_format` setting in containers.conf.
+Cannot be used together with **--disable-compression**.

+**--compression-level** *level*

+Specifies the compression level to use.
+The value is specific to the compression algorithm used, e.g. for zstd the accepted values are in the range 1-20 (inclusive), while for gzip it is 1-9 (inclusive).
+If not specified, the level is read from the `compression_level` setting in containers.conf.

 **--config** *filename*

 Read a JSON-encoded version of an image configuration object from the specified